resl1337/-Folder-Space-Analyzer/README.md

 📦 Installation
 Ensure you have Python 3.7+ installed on your system.
 Clone this repository:
-bash
-Copy
-Edit
 git clone https://github.com/yourusername/folder-space-analyzer.git
 cd folder-space-analyzer

-Install the required dependencies: bash
-Copy
-Edit
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt
 Run the application:

-bash
-Copy
-Edit
-python folder_space_analyzer.py
+python analyzator.py
 🛠️ Requirements
 Python 3.7 or later
 Dependencies:
 tkinter (included in most Python installations) ttkthemes sv_ttk

-To install missing packages, run:
+To install missing packages, run: pip install ttkthemes sv_ttk

-bash
-Copy
-Edit
-pip install ttkthemes sv_ttk
 🧑‍💻 How to Use
 Launch the app.